webian/pb_social/Readme.md

 ### facebook
 * https://developers.facebook.com/apps
-* pb_social uses Facebook SDK for PHP v5.0.0 - this one goes along with facebook Api v3.2 (not v3.3)
+* pb_social uses Facebook SDK for PHP v5.7.0 - this one goes along with facebook Api v5.0

 #### You will need a so called "app review"
 1. Please register an account at developers.facebook.com and register your pb_social extension as app.

+1. {...}

+1. You will receive an 'app id' and 'app secret' in developer page, and you can immediately use it.
 1. Please file a request for access rights under menu "App Review".
-1. Please choose (email, default) **Page Public Content Access** (*manage_pages* does not fit, because Facebook SDK for PHP does not come up with an *active access token*)
+1. Please choose (email, default) **manage_pages**.

 1. You will need a TYPO3 Backend for the app review team to be able to consider you as a good guy.
 They will need access to your pb_social Plugin settings.
 Please provide a TYPO3 BE url, BE user and a password for facebook app review team.